Quasi-alternating links and odd homology: computations and conjectures: Families of odd-homology thick links

 \section{Families of odd-homology thick links}

 According to M.~Khovanov \cite{Kh2}, there is no doubt that for large $n$, most $n$-crossing links are $\overline{Kh}$-thick.
 In the case of odd Khovanov homology $\overline{Kh}'$, preliminary computational results show that some families of thin links can become thick.
-Typical example is the family of $\overline{Kh}'$-thin knots $-2\,2,2\,2,p$ ($2\le p\le 5$), giving $\overline{Kh}'$-thick knots with torsion of order 5 for $p\ge 6$.
+The family of $\overline{Kh}'$-thin knots $-2\,2,2\,2,p$ ($2\le p\le 5$) is a typical example- these $\overline{Kh}'$-thick knots have torsion of order 5 for $p\ge 6$.

 According to the computational results, most of the $\overline{Kh}'$-thick links are members of the families of $\overline{Kh}'$-thick links obtained for some lower value of $n$.
-Table 4 contains the number of $\overline{Kh}'$-thick links for $6\le n\le 10$, and the number of links which generate new families of $\overline{Kh}'$-thick links:\\
+Table \ref{TT4} contains the number of $\overline{Kh}'$-thick links for $6\le n\le 10$, and the number of links which generate new families of $\overline{Kh}'$-thick links.\\

 Recall that families of $KL$s given in Conway notation \cite{Con,Cau,JaSa} are determined by their generating links whose Conway symbol contains integer parameters $p,q,r, \ldots$ greater or equal to 2.
 There is only one family $p,q,r-$ of odd homology thick links beginning for $n=6$ crossings.
-Tables ~\ref{T1},~\ref{T2},~\ref{T3} contain families of $\overline{Kh}'$-thick knots beginning from $n=8,9,10$ crossings, together with additional conditions\footnote{Conditions are based on the computational results for $KL$s with at most $16$ crossing in each of the families.} on parameters insuring that the family contains only $\overline{Kh}'$-thick links.
+Tables ~\ref{TT5},~\ref{TT6},~\ref{TT7} contain families of $\overline{Kh}'$-thick knots beginning from $n=8,9,10$ crossings, together with additional conditions\footnote{Conditions are based on the computational results for $KL$s with at most $16$ crossing in each of the families.} on parameters insuring that the family contains only $\overline{Kh}'$-thick links.

-We introduce the idea of Jp-special $KL$s, inspired by the work of M. ~Khovanov, as analogy with Ap-special knots \cite{Kh2}.